node-red/node-red.github.io/docs/getting-started/ibmcloud.md

   - /docs/platforms/bluemix
 ---

-Node-RED is available on the IBM Cloud platform as one of the [boilerplate applications](#boilerplate-application) in the catalog.
+Node-RED is available on the IBM Cloud platform as one of the [Starter Kits applications](#starter-kit-application) in the catalog.

 We also provide a '[Deploy To IBM Cloud](#deploy-to-ibm-cloud)' enabled repository.

 ---

-### Boilerplate application
+### Starter Kit application

-1. Log in or sign-up for an account at [bluemix.net](http://bluemix.net)
+1. Log in or sign-up for an account at [cloud.ibm.com](https://cloud.ibm.com)

-2. Navigate to the catalog and [search for 'Node-RED'](https://console.ng.bluemix.net/catalog?search=Node-RED)
+2. Navigate to the catalog and [search for 'Node-RED'](https://cloud.ibm.com/catalog?search=node-red).

-3. This will present you with two options:

-    1. **Node-RED Starter** - a vanilla Node-RED instance

-    2. **Internet of Things Platform Starter** - this gives you everything you need to start quickly using Node-RED with the Watson IoT Platform, including some default flows to show how things work

-   In both cases you will get:

-     - a Cloudant database instance to store your flow configuration
-     - a collection of nodes that make it easy to access various Bluemix services, including both the Watson IoT platform and the Watson Cognitive services
+   This will present you with the **Node-RED Starter**.
+This gives you a Node-RED instance running as a Cloud Foundry application.
+It also provides a Cloudant database instance and a collection of nodes that make it easy to access various IBM Cloud services.

-4. Click the starter application you want to use, give it a name and click create.
+3. Click the starter application you want to use, give it a name and click create.

 A couple of minutes later, you'll be able to access your instance of Node-RED at `https://<yourAppName>.mybluemix.net`

 #### Customising your Node-RED application